Published by Jeremy. Last Updated on November 22, 2023.

 To visit the Point of View Statue if riding the Duquesne Incline, exit the station and turn right.
 The statue is just a few hundred feet up the hill (a 3-4 minute walk) and is located right outside Monterey Bay Fish Grotto- you can't miss it.
 If driving, you can use this restaurant as a reference point and park on one of the side streets- although note the permit limits and street cleaning days.

-So, how many of these views have you seen before?
+So, how many of these Pittsburgh skyline views have you seen before?
 Comment below to let us know about it or to suggest another lesser-known view for us to add to this list!

 Looking for more things to do in Pittsburgh while you're out exploring the views?
-Click the previous link to explore our ultimate weekend guide!
+Click the previous link to find 365+ spots to enjoy in the city!